 For these young people, access to gender-affirming medical care can be critical to their well-being.
 However, clinicians receive very limited formal training on providing care for LGBT people broadly, and on the unique health needs of transgender youth specifically.
 This gap frequently deters transgender young people from accessing necessary medical, mental health, and HIV care, leading to poor health and well-being outcomes.

-The Stoneleigh Fellowship is enabling Nadia to:
+The Stoneleigh Fellowship enabled Nadia to:

 - Adapt an innovative youth-driven research method to assess the quality, accessibility, and cultural competency of HIV prevention and treatment services for transgender youth.